nabatti99/nabatti99.github.io/README.md

 Looking for more guidance?
 Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.com/).
 Here are some places to start:

 -   **For most developers, we recommend starting with our [in-depth tutorial for creating a site with Gatsby](https://www.gatsbyjs.com/docs/tutorial/getting-started/).** It starts with zero assumptions about your level of ability and walks through every step of the process.

 -   **To dive straight into code samples, head [to our documentation](https://www.gatsbyjs.com/docs/).** In particular, check out the _Guides_, _API Reference_, and _Advanced Tutorials_ sections in the sidebar.

 ## 💫 Deploy

+Already prepared Github Action for deploy this website to Github Page.
+If you want to run this action, please enable it in `.github/deploy-github-page.yml` and change the repository to `your-username.github.io`.

 [Build, Deploy, and Host On Github Page](https://pages.github.com/)